sstults/search-relevance/src/test/data-esci/README.md

+This directory contains:

-This directory contains queries and events in the UBI format sourced from the ESCI data set.
+1) Queries and events in the UBI format sourced from the ESCI data set in `ubi_queries_events.ndjson`.
 Created using https://github.com/opensearch-project/user-behavior-insights/tree/main/ubi-data-generator.

+2) Queries (`esci_us_queryset.json`) and matching Judgments (`esci_us_judgments.json`) sourced from the ESCI data set.

 https://github.com/amazon-science/esci-data